nograx/ioBroker.zendure-solarflow/README.md

 -->

 ## Changelog

+### **WORK IN PROGRESS**

+- Adjust checkVoltage method to take account of the 24V architecture of the new Mix series.
+- Start mDNS discovery start after fetching deviceList from Zendure cloud.

 ### 5.3.0-alpha.1 (2026-09-01)

 - Fix lower case bug in comparing product keys for new mDNS device creation